 My suggestion is that if you want to have a good safari experience, you should visit more than one country.
 After all, it can be an expensive investment so why not make the most of it?

-How Things Work On A Tanzania Safari
+How Things Work on a Safari in Tanzania

 On any safari you move about quite a bit.
-Many stays in lodges or hotels are for one night only, since you visit several different areas on your safari.
+Many stays in lodges or hotels are for one night only, since you visit several different areas on your Tanzania safari.

 A few drives are long since you are, at times, traveling vast distances.
 And while the vehicle is not uncomfortable, keep in mind that it was built to move over the rugged terrain.
 There’s a bit of bouncing about.